smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ## Communicating with SDL Core

 This section describes the message structure for communication between your HMI and SDL Core.
-The JSON RPC 2.0 format is taken as a basis.

 From this point forward the actors for exchanging messages will be considered:
   - **Client** - can send requests and notifications